puppetlabs/puppet-docs/source/pe/2.5/compliance_basics.markdown

 ### Inspect Reports

 Each node being audited will routinely report the states of its audited resources.
-The documents it sends are called _inspect reports,_ and differ from standard Puppet reports.
+The documents it sends are called _inspect reports_ and differ from standard Puppet reports.

 By default, every PE agent node sends daily inspect reports, regardless of whether it is auditing any resources.

 ### Baselines

 Conceptually, a **baseline** is a blessed inspect report for a single node: it lists the approved states for every audited resource on that node.
-Each node is associated with one and only one baseline, and nodes cannot share baselines.
+Each node is associated with one and only one baseline and nodes cannot share baselines.
 However, nodes with similar baselines can be grouped for convenience.

 Baselines are maintained by the console.
-They change over time as administrators approve changes to audited resources. **Nodes reporting for the first time are assumed to be in a compliant state,** and their first inspect report will become the baseline against which future changes are compared.
+They change over time as administrators approve changes to audited resources. **Nodes reporting for the first time are assumed to be in a compliant state** and their first inspect report will become the baseline against which future changes are compared.

 ### Groups

-Although nodes cannot share baselines, nodes in groups can have similar changes approved or rejected en masse.
+Although nodes cannot share baselines, nodes in groups can have similar changes approved or rejected in bulk.

 The Console's Compliance UI
 -----

-Puppet's compliance UI lives in the console, and consists of:
+Puppet's compliance UI appears in the console.
+The compliance module adds the following new elements:

-- A new summary and custom report control on each group's page
+- A summary and custom report control on each group's page
-- A set of dedicated compliance pages, accessible from the "Compliance" link in the console's header menu
+- A set of dedicated compliance pages, accessible from the "Compliance" link in the console's main header menu

 ![compliance_link][]

-Each of these pages shows compliance information for a single day, and contains a date changer drop-down for changing the view.
+Each of these pages shows compliance information for a single day and contains a date changer drop-down for changing the view.
 The most recently selected date will persist while you navigate these pages.

 ![date_changer_with_unreviewed][]